Charity Hospital (New Orleans): History

+Early history

 Charity Hospital was founded on May 10, 1736, by a grant from Jean Louis, a French sailor and shipbuilder, who died in New Orleans the year before.
 His last will and testament was to finance a hospital for the indigent in the colony of New Orleans from his estate.

 Charity Hospital was originally named the Hospital of Saint John or L'Hôpital des Pauvres de la Charité (The Charity Hospital for the Poor).
 The first Charity Hospital was located on the intersection of Chartres Street and Bienville Street in what is now the French Quarter.
 The hospital was founded 18 years after the city was founded by France in 1718.
 It was the second oldest continuously operated public hospital in the United States.
 Only Bellevue Hospital in New York City is older, having been founded a month earlier, on March 31, 1736.